-Nighttime wetting, also known as nocturnal enuresis, is when a potty-trained child with day time bladder control has urinary accidents during the night in the bed.
-It is not considered abnormal until the age of five and is not cause for serious alarm.
+Nighttime wetting, also known as nocturnal enuresis, is when a potty-trained child with daytime bladder control has urinary accidents during the night, in the bed.
+It is not considered abnormal until the age of 5 and is not cause for serious alarm.

 Nocturnal enuresis is a developmental delay in the normal process of having nighttime bladder control.
-This condition will usually resolve on its own without intervention, however, it can be a very difficult issue for children as they get older and spend more time away from home at night for sleep-overs or overnight camps.
+However, there is no known single cause for the condition.
+This condition will usually resolve on its own without intervention, however, it can be a very difficult issue for children as they get older and spend more time away from home at night at sleepovers or overnight camps.
 It can cause anxiety, embarrassment and withdrawal for the child in social situations.

 There is no single treatment that has been proven to treat nighttime wetting.
 Treatment often requires multiple interventions and it is not guaranteed that it will work for every child.

 Treatment of nighttime wetting includes behavioral modification, as well as conditioning therapy.
 Behavioral modification includes encouraging good daytime urinary habits, decreasing the risk of constipation, restricting fluids 1 hour before bedtime and eliminating fluids and foods that are irritating to the bladder or are diuretics (i.e. carbonation, high sugar content fluids and caffeine).
 Conditioning therapy includes setting a bedwetting alarm, which helps teach the brain and bladder to communicate more effectively.
 In a few selective patients, medications may reduce the amount of urine made at night and can be helpful.

 Our Bedwetting and Enuresis (BE) Program was created to specifically address children with wetting issues, including nighttime wetting.
 We educate on the cause of the condition, as well as behavioral modifications, and motivating techniques to help gain success.